 Back to Top

 - Improper use of manual transmission - engine speed too low.
 The turbocharger is not operating near its best efficiency until the engine speed is above 2000 rpm, and below 1500 engine rpm, not much boost pressure is available.
 If you are going to require fast acceleration, downshift so that the engine speed is above 2000 rpm before giving it full load.
 Do not be tempted to make modifications that result in increased boost pressure at engine speeds below 2000 rpm - it's bad for the turbocharger.
-(Search forums for "compressor surge".)
+(Search forums for "compressor surge".)- EGR valve, or EGR solenoid valve, may be sticking.
+See sections 7.h (recalibration), 7.g (cleaning).

 Back to Top